Eliza7AC/agnoster-bash-color/README.md

 #### Optional

-You can change colors in the configuration file as you wish, as following: `prompt_segment colorBackground colorForeground`
+You can change colors in the configuration file as you wish, in functions of your choice, as respecting the following syntax:
+`prompt_segment colorBackground colorForeground`

 ### In any case, don't forget to update config file with the following command in /home/user
 `source .bashrc`